Shiutang-Li/python_utils/doc/val_cnt.md

 ```

 Input:
-* df, gp_feature, aggr_feature, aggr_func: same from above.
-* range_list: the list where the range of each group is based on.
+* range_list:  The list where the range of each group is based on.
 Will be sorted in ascending order.
+* All other variables are the same from above.

+Output:
+* Same from above.

 Example: